skyeshere/Livesplit-Split-Merger/README.md

 `java -jar lsm.jar`

 If you wish to build from source.
-Run the following command from the /src directory:
+Run the following command from the /bin directory:

-`jar cvfe lsm.jar App App.class Split.class SplitsContainer.class SplitPuller.class SplitMerger.class`
+`jar cvfe lsm.jar *.class`

 ## Folder Structure